Andre Dawson: Retirement and personal life

 Dawson married the former Vanessa Turner and had two children, Darius in August 1989 and Amber in September 1990.

 Shortly after retiring as a player, Dawson returned to the Marlins to accept a position in the team's front office, where he got his first World Series ring in 2003.

-Dawson also owns The Mahogany Grille, a soul food restaurant in Miami Gardens, Florida, and the Paradise Memorial Funeral Home in Richmond Heights, Florida.
+Dawson owns the Paradise Memorial Funeral Home in Richmond Heights, Florida.
 He entered the funeral business in 2003, investing in a funeral home his younger brother owned, and became the owner and operator of Paradise Memorial in 2008.
-In an April 2020 Associated Press story on how he and his business were having to deal with the COVID-19 pandemic, he noted, "It’s very sad.
+In an April 2020 Associated Press story on how he and his business dealt with the COVID-19 pandemic, he said, "It’s very sad.
 Because people mourn and grieve differently, and they’re not getting through that process as they would under normal circumstances.
 You see a lot of hurt and pain."
-At the time of the story, his wife of 42 years, Vanessa, was the office manager, while an uncle ran day-to-day operations.
+At that time, his wife Vanessa was the office manager, while an uncle ran day-to-day operations.

+Dawson also owned The Mahogany Grille, a soul food restaurant in Miami Gardens, Florida.

-Dawson has regularly attended Chicago Cubs functions since his retirement, and is a fan favorite.
-Dawson has appeared in a "Discount Double-Check" commercial for State Farm Insurance that features former Cubs pitcher Kerry Wood.
+Dawson has regularly attended Chicago Cubs functions since his retirement and is a fan favorite.
+Dawson appeared in a 2012 "Discount Double-Check" commercial for State Farm Insurance with former Cubs pitcher Kerry Wood.

 Dawson released his autobiography, If You Love This Game: An MVP's Life in Baseball, in May 2012.

+Though Dawson batted and threw right-handed, he writes with his left hand.